k2view-academy/K2View-Academy/articles/TDM/tdm_architecture/08_entity_reservation.md

 The [Reserve Entities window](/articles/TDM/tdm_gui/13_reserved_entities_window.md) enables the TDM users to run the following activities on the reserved entities:

-- **View**: each user can view the list of entities, reserved on their environment, to avoid running functional tests on entities reserved by other users.
+- **View**: Each user can view the list of entities, reserved on their environment, in order to avoid running functional tests on entities reserved by other users.

 - **Release** reserved entities:
   - Release your entities